orthanc-mirrors/orthanc-book/Sphinx/source/faq/security.rst

 **Remark:** As of Orthanc 1.5.6, `DICOM TLS encryption
 <https://www.dicomstandard.org/using/security/>`__ is not supported
 yet.
-We are looking for :ref:`an industrial sponsor <contributing>` to get this feature implemented, as it is useful in enterprise scenarios.
+We are looking for :ref:`an industrial sponsor <contributing>` to get this feature implemented, as it is useful in enterprise and cloud environments.